BERT DEV

 Step 2 — Log in to Coder

-- You'll see a login screen.
-Tap the button that says "Sign in with BERT 133" — that's the SSO option, not the username/password fields underneath it.
+2. You'll see a login screen.
+Tap the button that says "Sign in with BERT 133" — that's the single sign-on option (the same Zitadel login you set up in Step 1), not the username and password fields underneath it.

 You should now see the Coder dashboard with two main areas: Workspaces (empty for now) and Templates.